The term ‘fish’ includes all fresh or saltwater finfish, molluscan shellfish, crustaceans, and other forms of aquatic animal life.

 Handling of Fish:

 After fishing, fish should be sorted and only those in good condition, healthy and not damaged be destined for sale as live fish.
-Fish so classified is first conditioned in water of appropriate quality.
+Fish so classified is first conditioned in the water of appropriate quality.
 The conditioning process reduces stress, inhibits metabolism and at the same time food remains are removed from the alimentary ducts and the oxygen demand reduced.
-During the conditioning process fish is not fed which further inhibits metabolism and also limits the excretion of ammonia and carbon dioxide.
-In the short conditioning process 1 m³ of water is sufficient for 50-60 kg of carp, 30-40 kg of pike, 20-25 kg of trout or pike-perch.
+During the conditioning, process fish is not fed which further inhibits metabolism and also limits the excretion of ammonia and carbon dioxide.
+In the short conditioning process, 1 m³ of water is sufficient for 50-60 kg of carp, 30-40 kg of pike, 20-25 kg of trout or pike-perch.
 The amount of oxygen dissolved in water depends on water temperature which should be rather low.
 But for stenothermal species such as carp water temperature should be not less than 10-12°C in summer and 5-6°C in spring and autumn.
-Optimal temperature for conditioning and transportation of trout is 5-6°C in summer and 3-5°C in spring.
+The optimal temperature for conditioning and transportation of trout is 5-6°C in summer and 3-5°C in spring.
 During winter fish tolerates temperatures of 1-2°C.

-Nowadays, special tanks with aeration system and often with cooling and filtering systems are used for transportation of live fish.
+Nowadays, special tanks with an aeration system and often with cooling and filtering systems are used for transportation of live fish.
 In simple solutions water is cooled by ice.
 Cooling is especially important during summer and in transportation over long distances.
-If all parameters, i.e., temperature, oxygenation, are properly maintained, and when the temperature does not exceed 10° C, the weight loss varies from 1 to 6%, and about 10% of carp and 20% of trout die during a six-day transportation in winter.
-At present, large valuable fish species are transported via air in which case they are placed in big plastic bags with aeration system.
+If all parameters, i.e., temperature, oxygenation, are properly maintained, and when the temperature does not exceed 10° C, the weight loss varies from 1 to 6%, and about 10% of carp and 20% of trout die during six-day transportation in winter.
+At present, large valuable fish species are transported via air in which case they are placed in big plastic bags with the aeration system.

-The products of preliminary processing can be sold or further processed to obtain value added products.
+The products of preliminary processing can be sold or further processed to obtain value-added products.
 In freshwater fish processing, particularly species such as perch, pike-perch and the cyprinids, the processing steps described above are executed manually with a wide variety of knives.
 Efficient preparation of fish is important when top quality, maximum yield and highest possible profits are to be achieved.
 This is important when fish is to be exported.
 Efficient fish preparation is a skill, only be acquired with practice.
 Several perfectly acceptable methods for cutting any fish exist; they may often give the same yield and similar end-products.
 In the future, the level of mechanization of fish processing in small processing plants will increase due to the constant pressure to reduce production costs and improve economic performance.
-The present level of mechanization is low which results from the overall limited production, seasonal availability of the raw product and lack of inexpensive, efficient mechanical equipment adaptable for processing of various fish species.
+The present level of mechanization is low which results from the overall limited production, seasonal availability of the raw product and lack of inexpensive, efficient mechanical equipment adaptable for the processing of various fish species.

 Stunning of Fish: